The bar inscription above the entrance of the inn "1460 - 1774 - 1949" tells the history of our family.

 The crowning achievement of this continuous expansion was the reconstruction of the entire bathing area in 1997.

-The "Alte Stickerei" is being converted and extended into a luxurious holiday apartment.
+The "Alte Strickerei" is being converted and extended into a luxurious holiday apartment.
 Two floors of the Giersberghaus will also be extensively renovated: Various rooms become family rooms or apartments via doors and openings.
 Artful glass work, warm colours, fine woods and fabrics make these rooms into oases of well-being with a private wellness bathroom.